DevSinghSachan/ssl_text_classification/Readme.md

 #### Requirements
 * Please install the dependencies from the `requirements.txt` file
-* The environment can be setup by following the instructions in the `Readme.md` file
+* The environment can be setup by following the instructions in the `startup_script.sh` file

 #### Demo Script